Iterative Adversarial Attack on Image-guided Story Ending Generation: Experiments

 \subsection{Evaluation Metrics}

-For evaluation, we report different performance metrics~\cite{sadrizadeh2023transfool}: \textbf{(1) Attack Success Rate (ASR)}, which measures the rate of successful adversarial examples.
-Similar to ~\cite{ebrahimi2018adversarial}, we define the adversarial example if the BLEU score of its story ending is less than half of the BLEU score of the original story ending. \textbf{(2) Relative decrease of the story ending generation quality}, by measuring the story ending generation quality in terms of $BLEU score$~\footnote{We use case-sensitive SacreBLEU~\cite{post2018call} to calculate the score.} and chrF~\cite{popovic2015chrf}.
-We denote these two metrics by \textbf{RDBLEU} and \textbf{RDchrF}, respectively.
-We choose to compute the relative decrease in story ending generation quality so that scores are comparable across different models and datasets.
-(3) \textbf{Semantic Similarity (Sim.)}, which is computed between the original and adversarial sentences and are commonly approximated by the universal sentence encoder ~\cite{yang2019multilingual}.
-(4) \textbf{Perplexity score (Perp.)}, which is a measure of the fluency of the adversarial example computed with the perplexity score of GPT-2 (large).
-The whole method is implemented by Pytorch~\cite{paszke2019pytorch} and all experiments are conducted in one GeForce RTX 3090 GPU.
+For evaluation, we adopt a multifaceted approach to performance metrics, similar to~\cite{sadrizadeh2023transfool}.
+We assess: (1)\textbf{Attack Success Rate (ASR)}: This metric quantifies the proportion of successful adversarial examples, defined in line with~\cite{ebrahimi2018adversarial} as those with a BLEU score for the story ending less than half that of the original. \textbf{(2) Relative Decrease in Story Ending Generation Quality (RDBLEU and RDchrF)}: We measure the degradation in story ending generation quality using BLEU score and chrF, computed respectively as RDBLEU and RDchrF~\cite{popovic2015chrf}.
+We choose to compute the relative decrease in story ending generation quality so that scores are comparable across different models and datasets. \textbf{(3) Semantic Similarity (Sim.)}: Calculated between original and adversarial sentences using the universal sentence encoder~\cite{yang2020multilingual}, this metric approximates the semantic alteration introduced by the attack. \textbf{(4) Perplexity Score (Perp.)}: The fluency of adversarial examples is evaluated using the GPT-2 (large) perplexity score.
+The whole method is implemented in Pytorch~\cite{paszke2019pytorch}, with all experiments conducted on a GeForce RTX 1080Ti GPU.